 A comprehensive study and general listener's approach to contemporary music beginning with Impressionism.
-Offered every 2 years.
-3 credits.

-MU/CM 250 Music of the Cinema: Spectacle, Splendor, and Spielberg
+MU-250 Music of the Cinema: Spectacle, Splendor, And Spielberg

 An introduction to the role, impact, and importance of music in motion pictures from silent movies through contemporary film.